Alice-Rez/Alice-Rez/README.md

 <img align="right" src="./photo.jpg" width="40%">

 I am former physicist that changed her carrier to become a Javascript developer.
-Currently I am in second half of full-stack web development course from Digital Carrier Institute.
+Currently I am in second half of full-stack web development course from [Digital Carrier Institute](https://digitalcareerinstitute.org/).
 This course is one year long, full certified and focus on MERN (MongoDB, ExpressJS, ReactJS and NodeJS) technology stack.
 During the course, I also work as a tutor for my fellow students - I help them to better understand the topic, with their problems and debugging.

  What I love at Web Development is the opportunity to combine logic and skills gained during my science carrier path with a creativity channeled till now just through my hobbies - photography (check my flickr account below) and calligraphy.

- As a former scientist, I like to understand things in details, therefore I regularly deepen and expand my knowledge by following Frontend Masters courses and skills by practicing the coding and creating new things.
+ As a former scientist, I like to understand things in details, therefore I regularly deepen and expand my knowledge by following [Frontend Masters](https://frontendmasters.com/dashboard/) courses and skills by practicing the coding and creating new things.
 To feed also my need for creativity, I dived deep inside of the SVG and its animation.
-I like to make animations subtle, but realistic.
+I like to make animations subtle, but realistic (see my [icon easter eggs project](https://codepen.io/AliceRez/pen/abNpMoP)).

  I am also a big hat enthusiast - I have 13 in total and you will probably rarely see me without one of them 👒